 - Vegetables: Sliced tomato, red or green onions, and avocado are all great options to put on a salmon burger.
 You could also substitute the lettuce for other leafy greens like arugula.

 - Southwest: Top with your favorite salsa and easy guacamole recipe.
-Or try salsa guacamole or avocado Greek yogurt dip.
+Or try salsa guacamole.

 - Sauce: Greek yogurt tartar sauce is a classic condiment with fish burgers.
 Other options include healthy ranch or healthy bbq sauce.